2026 Shipping Rate Changes: Two USPS Increases, Not One

 UPS raised rates by an average of 5.9% effective December 27, 2025.
 Ground went up 6.0%, 2nd Day Air increased 5.9%, and Next Day Air rose 5.9%.
 UPS also adjusted peak and demand surcharges, so your holiday-season cost can run higher than the headline number.

-Buy labels below retail through a platform like I'd Ship That, which offers commercial USPS pricing up to 89% off retail plus discounted FedEx and UPS rates.
-Compare carriers on every shipment, see the full price before you buy, and there is no subscription or minimum to qualify.
-A free account, then pay per label.
+Buy labels below retail through a platform like I'd Ship That, which offers commercial USPS pricing below retail plus discounted UPS rates.
+Compare USPS and UPS on every shipment, see the full price before you buy, and start free, you only pay per label.

-For packages under 1 lb, USPS Ground Advantage is usually cheapest, starting around $3.50 at retail and lower at commercial pricing.
-For 1-10 lb packages, USPS Priority Mail with commercial pricing is typically cheapest.
+For packages under 1 lb, USPS Ground Advantage is usually cheapest, and commercial pricing takes it lower still.
+For 1-10 lb packages, USPS Priority Mail with commercial pricing is typically cheapest, starting at $9.04 for a 1 lb Zone 1 parcel after the July 12, 2026 adjustment.
 For packages over 20 lbs, FedEx and UPS Ground become more competitive.
 There is no single answer, which is exactly why comparing every shipment matters.

 Even a few dollars of overpay per label adds up fast.
 A seller shipping 30 orders a week at $3 of avoidable overpay loses roughly $390 a month and about $4,680 a year.
 These figures are illustrative, but the pattern is real: retail labels leak money on every shipment, and the 2026 increases made the leak bigger.

-Get Commercial Plus Pricing and save 40-60% below retail rates.
-Free to start.
+Get Commercial Plus Pricing on USPS and save below retail rates.
+Free to start, pay per label.

 Create a label